Canon de 75 modèle 1897: Development

 In December 1894, Deport was passed over for promotion, and resigned to join "Chatillon-Commentry", a private armaments firm.
 Two young military engineers from Ecole Polytechnique, Captains Etienne Sainte-Claire Deville and Emile Rimailho, continued development and introduced an improved version in 1896.
 Their contribution was a leakproof hydro-pneumatic long-recoil mechanism which they named "Frein II" (Brake # II).
 A major improvement was the placement of improved silver-alloy rings on the freely moving piston which separated the compressed air and the hydraulic fluid inside the main hydro-pneumatic recoil cylinder.
 These and other modifications achieved the desired result: the long-term retention of hydraulic fluid and compressed air inside the recoil system, even under the worst field conditions.

 Captain Sainte-Claire Deville also designed important additional features, such as a device for piercing the fuzes of shrapnel shells automatically during the firing sequence (an "automatic fuze-setter"), thus selecting the desired bursting distance.
 The independent sight had also been perfected for easy field use by the crews, and a nickel-steel shield was added to protect the gunners.
 The armored caissons were designed to be tilted in order to present the shells horizontally to the crews.
 The wheel brakes could be swung under each wheel ("abattage"), and, together with the trail spade, they immobilized the gun during firing.

-The gun was officially adopted on 28 March 1898 under the name "Matériel de 75mm Mle 1897".
+The gun was officially adopted on 28 March 1898 under the name "Matériel de 75 mm Mle 1897".
 The public saw it for the first time during the Bastille Day parade of 14 July 1899.